thelollipopman/rmw_zenoh_demo/README.md

 ```

 There are multiple ways for 2 nodes to communicate:
-- Directly connect on startup: One node initiates the connection through [connect](#connect) parameter, and the other listens through the [listen](#listen) parameter.
+- Directly connect on startup: One node initiates the connection to a reachable node through [connect](#connect) parameter, and the other listens through the [listen](#listen) parameter.
-- Through router(s): A router node (or a chain of router nodes) must connect to both nodes.
+- Through router(s): A router node (or a chain of router nodes) must connect both nodes.
 - Discovery through scouting (multicast/gossip): See [scouting](#scouting).
 Client nodes cannot participate in gossip scouting.

 ### connect
 On startup, the node attempts to connect to other nodes' endpoints, listed in `connect/endpoints` in the format `<protocol>/<ip address>:<port>`.
-Here, assigning static ip addresses is recommended, and port 7447 is the `rmw_zenoh` default.
-For the `rmw_zenoh` default config, peer and router nodes do not timeout, but client nodes have 0 retries and exit after failing to connect (see `connect/timeout_ms`, `connect/exit_after_failure` and `connect/retry` for more info).
-Hence, client nodes should only be started after their corresponding router (or peer) nodes.
+Here, assigning static ip addresses is recommended, and the `rmw_zenoh` recommends using port 7447.
 ```
 connect: {
   endpoints: [